dcycle/dcycleu/_posts/2015-05-20-02-continuous-integration-setup.md

 <img src="/img/2015-05-20-02-circle-success.png" />

-To see what a failing build looks like, introduce an error into your `_config.yml` file: change `title:` to `title::` with two colons.
+To see what a failing build looks like, introduce an error into your `_config.yml` file: change `title: ` to `title` without the colon.
 This is an error and your build should fail.

 <img src="/img/2015-05-20-02-circle-error.png" />